stephband/scribe/README.md

 }
 ```

-Which renders as:
+The main sequence plays the "Section" sequence four times, 32 beats (or 8 bars) per
+section, with the third section transposed up 1 semitone.
+The "Section" sequence
+plays the "Horns" phrase four times, 8 beats (or 2 bars) per phrase.
+That renders as:

 <img src="https://stephen.band/scribe/assets/images/so-what.png" alt="Scribe rendered music for So What" style="width: 100%; height: auto;" />

+Scribe detects when bars are repeated and automatically inserts bar repeat
+symbols.

-The only property a sequence document actually requires is an `"events"` array.
+The only property actually required by a sequence is an `"events"` array.

 ### Events

 Events are described in the `"events"` array.
 Each event is an array that starts
-with `[beat, type, ...]`.
-Each event type carries some data.
+with `[beat, type, ...]` and each type carries some data.
 Scribe supports
 these event types:

 | beat   | type         | 2 | 3 | 4 | 5 |